rabbitmq/rabbitmq-website/site/federated-exchanges.md

 Federated exchanges can be used to replicate a flow of certain message types to remote locations.
-Combined with continuous [schema synchronisation](./backup.html#definitions-backup) and [queue and message TTL](./ttl.html), this can be used to maintain a hot standby with reasonably up-to-date data within a controlled time window.
+Combined with continuous [schema synchronisation](./backup.html#definitions-backup) and [queue and message TTL](./ttl.html), this can be used to maintain a warm standby with reasonably up-to-date data within a controlled time window.

 Another use would be to implement massive fanout with a single "source"